 In terms of feeding your puppy, it is based upon their age than their weight and once they reach 11 months old, they are classed as an adult dachshund.

 How Much to Feed a Dachshund

-Adult dachshund need a set amount of food to remain a healthy weight.
-Due to all daschshunds doing various amounts of exercise and having different builds, there is a guideline set to cater for very active and less active dachshunds.
-Both standard and miniature dachshunds should use the below feeding guides as an approximation:
+Adult dachshunds need a set amount of food to remain a healthy weight.
+Due to all dachshunds doing various amounts of exercise and having different builds, there is a guideline set to cater for very active and less active dachshunds.
+Both standard and miniature dachshunds should use the below-feeding guides as an approximation:

 Adult Standard Dachshunds